 The primary duties of the Remuneration Committee are to make recommendations to the Board on the Company's policy and structure of all remuneration of Directors and senior management and the establishment of a formal and transparent procedure for developing a policy on such remuneration, assess the performance of executive Directors and approve the terms of executive Directors' service contracts.
-The Remuneration Committee has duly performed their duties during the year ended 30 April 2021.
+The Remuneration Committee has duly performed their duties during the Year.